nuptechs/NuP-est/replit.md

 # Overview

 **easy-nup** is a modern monorepo containing multiple AI-powered educational applications.
+The core app, **NuP-Identify**, is the centralized authentication and authorization system that controls access to all NuP apps via Single Sign-On (SSO).

-The flagship app, **NuP-Study**, is an adaptive study management platform that personalizes learning through deep user profiling and intelligent content delivery.
+The main educational app is **NuP-Study**, an adaptive study management platform that personalizes learning through deep user profiling and intelligent content delivery.
 It provides a comprehensive study hub with AI tools, flashcards, knowledge base management, and progress tracking.
 A key feature is **Professor IA**, an advanced conversational AI tutor offering ultra-low latency voice interactions (<500ms) to simulate a human teacher.

 The easy-nup monorepo uses a modern architecture with Turborepo and pnpm workspaces to support a scalable ecosystem of multiple, independently deployable, and modularly sellable AI-powered applications.
 All apps share a single PostgreSQL database with isolated schemas for logical separation.